karenkj9000/omarchy-configs/README.md

 wallpaper: boot():/WALLPAPER_PATH
 ```

+### 3. Make Firefox Work with WebApps

+The process I followed in my system is to create new scripts in `/.local/bin`.
+Based off the following discussion: [Using Firefox as the WebApp Browser in Omarchy - Solution / Tutorial](https://github.com/basecamp/omarchy/discussions/2468)

 ## Add Windows Boot Manager to Limine and Secure Boot

 [Omarchy Dual-Boot Secure Boot Setup (Custom Keys Guide)](https://github.com/basecamp/omarchy/discussions/2296)